LeFreq/JusticeLeague/README.md

 Project Total Freedom

 So, you got caught in the backwash of the jetskis run by the liberal Left and the Republican right?
-Need a little push to feel righteous again, a task to fix your karma, or perhaps a little bored with your 9 to 5 and your ass is feeling a little sore?
+Need a little push to feel righteous again, a task to fix your karma, or perhaps a little bored with your 9 to 5 and your ass is feeling a little sore from being wide receiver on TEAM AMERICA?
 Welcome.

 This repo is for project ideas for reclaiming the world and yourself.
 They might be electronics projects, requisitions of the creative commons, perhaps some righteous payback.